We may receive commission if you decide to use counseling services through BetterHelp or other resources on our website.

 Although CBT is considered a short-term treatment, there isn’t a standard length of treatment.
 Cognitive behavioral therapists usually charge per session, with sessions scheduled once per week.
 You may feel better after just a few sessions, or it may take several months, which often hinges on the type and severity of the problem you’re having.
 While cost shouldn’t be the sole factor when choosing a therapist, be sure you budget for an undetermined number of sessions.
 If you have health insurance and your therapist accepts insurance, it may cover part of your mental health costs.
 Some therapists offer a sliding fee scale with charges based on your income.

-CBT emphasizes cognitive techniques but also incorporates behavioral strategies, such as scheduling activities to help overcome depression or exposing yourself to stimuli that trigger fear to help conquer anxiety.
+CBT emphasizes cognitive techniques but also incorporates behavioral strategies, such as scheduling activities to help overcome depression or exposing yourself to your fears to help conquer anxiety.
 Cognitive behavioral therapy has been proven effective in treating a broad array of mental health disorders and emotional concerns, including:

 Several basic techniques are used in traditional cognitive behavioral therapy, but there are also numerous other therapies used as treatments that fall under the CBT umbrella.
 These therapies use elements of CBT or build on CBT techniques to treat specific problems.
 Techniques and therapies can include: